 Some of the things that must be considered after an earthquake can be listed as follows:

-1. Checking for injuries:
+a.
+Checking for Injuries:

+e.
 A seriously injured person should not be attempted to be moved recklessly unless there is a threat of further injury due to falling counterparts of structures.
 Medical help must be called for as soon as possible.

+g.
 People must stay alert for possible aftershocks and tremors.

 Figure 1: Disaster First Aid Kit

-2. Checking for possible hazards and damages:
+b.
+Checking for possible hazards and damages:

 After medical assistance has arrived, the next step that must be taken includes checking for further damages and probable hazards.
 The things that must be considered can be listed as follows:

+b.
 Fire hazard must be immediately encountered.
 Any lighted fire must be put off as soon as possible.

+c.
 Any possibility of gas leaks must be checked.
-If gas leak due to broken pipes or odour is suspected, the main valve must be switched off.
+The main valve must be switched off if a gas leak due to broken pipes or odour is suspected.

-If the chimney has been downed or damaged, it must not be used due to the possibility of fire or spread of poisonous gases in the house.
+f.
+If the chimney has been downed or damaged, it must not be used due to the possibility of fire or the spread of poisonous gases in the house.
 It must also not be touched by bare hands.

+k.
 Public safety officials and helpers must be supported for rescue and relief operations.